Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 <br/>

 # Getting the document ids
-There is something intresting here, but the article is long enough so I will just drop the naive and simd versions.
+There is something interesting here, but the article is long enough, so I will just drop the naive and SIMD versions.
 They are very simple to understand, so if you want...

 {% details **Code** for the naive version **(you can ignore if you want)** %}
 ```rust